OctopusDeploy/blog/blog/2022-q2/devops-reading-list/index.md

 In contrast, The Unicorn Project tells the story of Maxine Chambers.
 She’s a senior developer who’s just been relegated to the phoenix project after getting the blame for a disaster that wasn’t her fault.
 Well respected by her team, she’s a strong leader who shuns formal management positions because she loves to code.

-Alongside some of the organizational themes, such as corporate bureaucracy, blame culture, and lengthy approval processes, “Unicorn” covers more technical topics, including continuous integration, data management, and functional programming.
+Alongside some of the organizational themes, such as corporate bureaucracy, blame culture, and lengthy approval processes, “Unicorn” covers more technical topics, including continuous integration (CI), data management, and functional programming.
 (Yeah, I admit I was a little surprised by that last one!)

 The primary focus of Unicorn is “The Five Ideals”: